A reading list

 "Getting things done" by Allen is the place to start if you want to improve your productivity.
 If its effects wear off, read it again.

-"Atomic Habits" by James Clear is a very good introduction on how to stop bad and start good habits.
+"Atomic Habits" by James Clear is a very good introduction to how to stop bad and start good habits.
 Once you discover how to stack the simple habit strategies, it will change your life.

 "So good they can't ignore you" by Cal Newport is a good book on executing a deliberate strategy in your life (my students will know what I am talking about)